SiENcE/luis/README.md

 ## Dependencies

 - Löve2D: The game framework used for rendering and managing game objects.
-- flux (included in the `3rdparty` folder)
-- json (included in the `3rdparty` folder)
+- no other dependencies for the core library

 ## known Problems

-- DropBox, selection doesn't work 100% with gamepad
+- DropBox: Selection with the gamepad is not fully functional.
-- checkbox, radiobuttons are not saved currently
+- Checkboxes and radio buttons are currently not being saved.
-- man muss per gamepad oder maus doppelt auf checkbox klicken, zumindest im video menü
+- Some elements require double-clicking to activate, especially in the complex_menu sample.
-- InputText: when adding a character in the middle of a text, the text behind is removed
+- InputText: Adding a character in the middle of the text deletes the following characters.
-- FlexContainer: the initial width or height limits the arrangement of child widgets
+- FlexContainer: The initial width or height constrains the arrangement of child widgets.

 ## License